Who Should Become a Police Officer?

 After you have cleared all tests and become a police officer, you might be concerned with what this career path holds for you.
-According to the US Bureau of Labor Statistics, the 2012 median pay for police and detectives was $56,980 and around 780,000 jobs were available for police officers in the same year.
+According to the US Bureau of Labor Statistics, the 2020 median pay for police and detectives was $67,290 and around 813,500 jobs were available for police officers in 2019.
 Job growth in this sector is highly correlated to the amount of government spending on public safety at both state and local level.
 The amount you earn at the end of the day depends on several factors.
 This includes the location, the agency you work for, your performance, skills and the amount of experience you have.

 With the right experience and training, police officers could choose their specialization such as narcotics or juvenile enforcement.
 Once on the job, you may switch between departments as well, depending on your relevant expertise and experience.
 Apply your energies to actively pursue opportunities by maintaining high performance.
 Promotions available to police officers include captain, lieutenant, detective and police chief etc. A variety of continuing education opportunities are available to police officers and taking part in these may assist in securing a promotion.